 Few concepts in management circles, save possibly “innovation” or “disruption”, are as regularly misused as “strategy.”
 Otherwise sophisticated organisations produce strategic plans that are anything but strategic.

-So let’s start by setting the record straight: strategy is best understood as the means by which an organisation reaches its goals.
-It explains why the institution will be able to change from its current state (e.g. rankings, research funding, enrolment) to its desired state.
+A strategy should be understood as the means by which an organisation reaches its goals.
+It explains why the institution will be able to change from its current state (e.g. rankings, research funding, enrolment) to a future, desired state.

 The confusion about strategy often springs from how it is distinguished from other components of the planning process.
 For our purposes here, let's use these four elements as the basis of a strategic plan: